FarzanSoli/Protein-Protein-Interaction-Prediction/README.md

 ### ProtInteract Datasets

-This repo includes the datasets used to develop the ProtInteract framework, a deep learning framework to predict protein-protein interaction.

-The datasets used to train the ProtInteract framework for protein-protein interaction can be downloaded from the following link.
-These datasets are retrieved from the [STRING database][3] for Homo sapiens and Mus musculus organisms and processed for the training the ProtInteract framework.
+The following links can download the datasets used to train the ProtInteract framework for protein-protein interaction.
+These datasets are retrieved from the [STRING database][3] for Homo sapiens and Mus musculus organisms and processed for the training of the ProtInteract framework.

 1- The ["Protein_Sequences"][1] contains amino acid sequences of Homo sapiens and Mus musculus organisms available on the STRING database.